-We’ve evaluated hundreds of Washington area shops, based on more than 32,000 ratings we collected by surveying area consumers, a review of consumer-agency complaint records, more than 2,100 price checks, and other sources.
+Fortunately, not all shops stink.
+We’ve evaluated hundreds of Washington area shops, based on tens of thousands of ratings we collected by surveying area consumers, a review of consumer-agency complaint records, thousands of price checks, and other sources.

-When they need car repairs, most consumers ask their friends for suggestions.
+When they need car repairs, most consumers ask friends for suggestions.
 The ratings from our surveys of consumers, reported on our Ratings Tables, let you check the experiences thousands of customers have had with area auto repair shops.

 Clearly, many shops make a lot of their customers miserable.
 Dozens of the businesses listed in our Ratings Tables were rated “superior” for “overall quality” by fewer than 60 percent of their surveyed customers.
 But there are also many great shops out there: Many other shops were rated “superior” for overall quality by 90 percent or more of their surveyed customers.